joanhong/csci401-project/README.md

 # csci401-project
 CSCI 401 Project Platform

-Instruction on how to run using Spring Boot Suite are included in README.pdf.
+Instructions on how to run the project using Spring Boot Suite are in the file README.pdf.

 Anthony Elevathingal elevathi@usc.edu
 Shantanu Gupta shantang@usc.edu